|

 from heat exhaustion.
 Leave them at a pet check if the park has one, or

-better yet do not bring them.
+better yet, do not bring them.

-party.
-This means two people have vehicle access in case one group wants to
+to someone else in your party.
+This means two people have vehicle access in

-get in when the other is not to be found.
-It's also an obvious asset should
+case one group wants to get in when the other is not to be found.
+It's also

-one set get lost.
-Put the keys in the least opened pocket of your
+an obvious asset should one set get lost.
+Put the keys in the least opened

 Waist Wallets.)